 Tips For Landing Your First Job In The Drywall Industry

-Working in the drywall industry involves installing, repairing, and finishing drywall, a material commonly used in construction for walls and ceilings.
-There are several job positions in the drywall industry that require different levels of skill and experience.
+Working in the drywall industry means installing, repairing, and finishing drywall commonly used in construction.
+There are several jobs available in the drywall industry that need different levels of skill and experience.

 Drywall Installer

-As a drywall installer, your job is to install drywall sheets onto a framing or existing surfaces.
+A drywall installer installs drywall sheets onto framing or existing surfaces.
 You would measure and cut drywall sheets to size, apply adhesive, and secure the sheets in place using screws or nails.

 Drywall Estimator